dulacp/Accountant/README.md

 ## Features

-Check out [the features](https://github.com/dulaccc/django-accounting#features) offered by [django-accounting](https://github.com/dulaccc/django-accounting).
+Maybe you want to integrate the accounting engine into your existing project, so check out [the features](https://github.com/dulaccc/django-accounting#features) offered by [django-accounting](https://github.com/dulaccc/django-accounting).

 ## Contact